 So, is it worth it?

 Backpacking in Bhutan is a truly amazing experience; this is a country with a population of less than one million; a place where time stands still, where legend is history and mountains reign supreme.
-The Bhutanese Himalayas are truly awe inspiring; crisp, clear, empty and clean.
+The Bhutanese Himalayas are truly awe-inspiring; crisp, clear, empty and clean.
 This is raw, untouched wilderness and although it’s expensive to visit Bhutan, it’s money well spent.

 Let me run you guys through exactly how much it costs to visit Bhutan and what is included in the minimum daily fee.
 Indians are the only nationality who can currently visit Bhutan without having to pay the fees.
 Bhutan Tourism is therefore still something of an exclusivity.

 Table of Contents

 How much does it cost to travel to Bhutan?